Swati-lambaaa/e-learning/README.md

 # Contact

-For any questions or feedback, please contact Nikita(nikitadalla150904@gmail.com).
+For any questions or feedback, please contact Swati(lambaswati445@gmail.com).

-Follow me on "https://x.com/nikita__dalla" for updates.

-© 2024 Nikita Dalla.
+© 2024 Swati Lamba.
 All rights reserved.